 The first step learning how to trim marijuana plants is to cut off the big fan leaves.
 Fan leaves are the large, long-stemmed leaves that stick out of the plants a bit.
 They’re usually green and not very frosty.
 It’s best to just remove all of these up front each time you grab a new branch to trim.

 Keep the fan leaves out of the sugar leave pile which will be used for making hash.
 You do not need to put fan leaves in the pile for hash because they contain very little trichomes.
 It is these trichomes that are collected during the hash making process.
 Fan leaves just add mostly plant material I can just be thrown in the trash.
 Although if you live in a region where you are not supposed to be growing, it does not make much sense to put them in the trash.

-Step two: remove sugar leaves and popcorn buds
+Step 2: remove sugar leaves and popcorn buds

 Starting at the bottom of the plant, trim around each little bug to remove all visible sugar leaves.
 Be careful not to overcut or damage the plant.
 Inadvertent snips will usually result in a few casual F bombs getting tossed around.
 It happens.